laravel/docs/events.md

 Instead of registering events and listeners manually in the `$listen` array of the `EventServiceProvider`, you can enable automatic event discovery.
 When event discovery is enabled, Laravel will automatically find and register your events and listeners by scanning your application's `Listeners` directory.
 In addition, any explicitly defined events listed in the `EventServiceProvider` will still be registered.

 Laravel finds event listeners by scanning the listener classes using PHP's reflection services.
-When Laravel finds any listener class method that begins with `handle`, Laravel will register those methods as event listeners for the event that is type-hinted in the method's signature:
+When Laravel finds any listener class method that begins with `handle` or `__invoke`, Laravel will register those methods as event listeners for the event that is type-hinted in the method's signature:

     use App\Events\PodcastProcessed;